jonathantwite/dc-training/Glossary.md

 Democratic Services Manager
 : The person in a council who supervises elections and electoral registration.
 Usually has other roles in council as well.

+Dies Non
+: Bank holidays and other public holidays which do not count as working days.

+Elector Determination
+: Decision to allow inclusion in the electoral register based on a person’s age, residence and nationality.

 Electoral Area
 : A geographic constituency for a specific type of election.
 A *PD* can be in different *Electoral Areas* for different types of election.